NSHipster/articles/2025-08-04-isolated-any.md

 make use of `@isolated(any)`.
 These are used a lot
 and are usually encountered very early on when learning about concurrency.
-So, it's pretty natural to run into this attribute and think:
+So, it's completely natural to run into this attribute and think:

 _"Ugh another thing to understand!"_

+It's reasonable because
-This is pretty reasonable because the components of a function type dictate how it can be used.
+the components of a function type dictate how it can be used.
 They are all essential qualities for API consumers.
 They _**are**_ the interface.